 Curriculum focus

-Our class texts this term will be based around different habitats and animals.
+Our class texts this term include;

 One of the most important things children in Anning Class can do at home is share a book with someone (this could be being read to at bedtime or sitting and chatting about a book and telling the story verbally using the pictures as an aid).
 Research states that ‘daily reading can have a profound impact on a child's literacy skills and overall attitude towards reading’.
 Sharing a book with your child for 10 to 15 minutes a day (if your schedule allows) will have a positive impact on your child’s language and literacy skills and will expose them to the rich language and ideas we find in books that they cannot access independently.

-Early Maths
+Maths

 Homework

 Home learning ideas will be set each Friday on the ‘Weekly roundup’ sheet that will be uploaded onto Google Classroom.
-Additional homework will also be set on Google Classroom on Fridays when applicable.
+Phonics and Handwriting homework will also be set on Google Classroom on Fridays when applicable.
 Children are welcome to bring things they do at home into school to put on our homework board or alternatively photos can be uploaded onto Google Classroom and sent to us directly.
 We would love to celebrate all of your wonderful work and see anything that you do manage to do at home.

-Wow Moments
+Wow moments

 Wow moments will be sent home at the start of each term.
 Please fill these in if your child has done something amazing that we can add to their learning journal and celebrate.
 This could be anything from riding their bike for the first time to getting dressed completely by themselves.